 9. Prioritise safety when meeting

-The second important rule is to pick where you’re going with your date very carefully.
+The second important rule is to choose where you’re going with your date carefully.
 In some ways, this is just common sense – for example, going on a remote hike with someone you don’t know will always be a bad idea.
-But even if you feel you’d like to be somewhere private with your date, you should always ensure you meet in a public place.
-This can be anywhere – a cafe, an ice rink, a library – but it should be somewhere where you aren’t completely alone.
-That way, if you feel uncomfortable, or want to leave, there will be people around to help.
+But even if you feel you’d like to be somewhere private with your date, you should always meet in public.
+This can be anywhere – a cafe, an ice rink, a library – but it should be somewhere where there are people, so you can get help if you need it.

 10. Go with your gut